kelsa-pi/unodit/README.md

         - make a decision (ActionBox)
     - in script interactions are invoked by simple function calls
     - create script extension for LibreOffice (`.oxt`)
-5. Convert dialogs in sidebar (work in progress)
+5. Convert dialogs in sidebar panels (work in progress)
-    - takes a dialog file created with Dialog Editor (`.xdl`)
+    - takes one or more dialog files created with Dialog Editor (`.xdl`)
     - generate dialog in python code,
     - create callback functions for all button onClick events
+    - create new sidebar deck with dialogs (panels)
     - create sidebar extension for LibreOffice (`.oxt`)

 Other features are: